 - Xiaochun Yu, MD, PhD, Beckman Research Institute of the City of Hope

-Two of the six grants awarded support projects led by early-career researchers.
+Two of the seven grants awarded support projects led by early-career researchers.
 Receiving a grant at this critical stage helps them further establish their careers and secure funding from other sources in the future.
 The other grantees received translational grants, which support projects aiming to take important discoveries from the laboratory to the clinic for patient benefit.

 PanCAN and its Scientific Reviewers have also awarded five grant extensions to previously funded researchers with projects that are already in-progress.
 Extension recipients include: